-As Associate Provost, Karen M. Morin's responsibilities include oversight of the Office of Global & Off-campus Education, Office of Sponsored Projects, Weis Center for the Performing Arts, Samek Art Museum, Bucknell Center for Sustainability & the Environment, Bucknell University Press, Office of Undergraduate Fellowships & Research, the Bucknell-Geisinger Research Initiative, Presidential Fellowships, and special academic programming and colloquia.
+As Associate Provost, Karen M. Morin's responsibilities include oversight of the Office of Global & Off-campus Education, Office of Sponsored Projects, Weis Center for the Performing Arts, Samek Art Museum, Stadler Center for Poetry, Bucknell Center for Sustainability & the Environment, Bucknell University Press, Office of Undergraduate Fellowships & Research, the Bucknell-Geisinger Research Initiative, Presidential Fellowships, and special academic programming and colloquia.

-A Professor of Geography, Morin's current research focuses on a number of projects related to the spatial violence of prisons and parallels found within critical animal studies.
-Her book in progress, Carceral Space, Prisoners and Animals (contracted for publication in 2017), develops a framework for exploring the close linkages across human and non-human animal carcerality and captivity via analysis of the prison- agricultural- and medical industrial complexes.
+A Professor of Geography, Morin's current research focuses on a number of projects linking carceral geography and critical animal studies.
+Her new book, Carceral Space, Prisoners and Animals (2018), develops a framework for exploring resonances across human and nonhuman carcerality and captivity via analysis of the prison- agricultural- and medical industrial complexes.
 See: https://www.routledge.com/Carceral-Space-Prisoners-and-Animals/Morin/p/book/9781138639874

 Learn more about Karen M. Morin by viewing her curriculum vitae (pdf)

 View her recent works in our Digital Commons.

 Women, Religion, & Space: Global Perspectives on Gender and Faith, co-edited with Jeanne Kay Guelke (Syracuse University Press, 2007), 216 pp.

 Frontiers of Femininity: A New Historical Geography of the Nineteenth-Century American West (Syracuse University Press, 2008), 278 pp.

 Civic Discipline: Geography in America, 1860-1890 (Ashgate Historical Geography Series, 2011), 245 pp.